PeiMeiLee/PeiMeiLee/README.md

 - 👋 Hi there!
 - 👀 I’m interested in Data Analytics and Data Science topics.
-- 🌱 Currently I'm learning SQL, Tableau and Python.
+- 🌱 Currently I'm sharping my skills in SQL, Tableau and Python.
 - 📫 Here is my [LinkedIn Profile](https://www.linkedin.com/in/peimeilee/).

 <!---